parallaxinc/propgcc/release/README_CYGWIN.txt

     return 0;
 }

-C:\propgcc>propeller-elf-gcc -o hello hello.c
+$ propeller-elf-gcc -o hello hello.c

 One can use propeller-load to load the program and start the terminal.
 For example use: propeller-load -p com25 hello -r -t Of course, replace com25 with your port number.

-C:\propgcc>propeller-load -p com24 hello -r -t
+$ propeller-load -p com24 hello -r -t
 Propeller Version 1 on com24
 Writing 13536 bytes to Propeller RAM.
 Verifying ...
 Upload OK!